percona/pmm-doc/docs/setting-up/server/dbaas.md

     You need to enable the feature using PMM UI if you omitted `--env ENABLE_DBAAS=1` when starting up the container.

 ## Create a Kubernetes cluster

-> The DBaaS feature uses Kubernetes clusters to deploy database cluster.
+> The DBaaS feature uses Kubernetes clusters to deploy database clusters.
 You need to create one and then add it using kubeconfig you get after successfull setup.
 Please follow instructions below.
 >

-### Minikube cluster {: #minikube }
+### Minikube {: #minikube }

 1. Configure and start minikube: